aura-historia/crawler/docs/DYNAMODB_SCHEMA.md

 ### 1. Shop Metadata (META#)

-Stores information about a shop/domain and the standards it uses.
+Stores information about a shop/domain and whether structured-data standards were detected during crawls.

 **Sort Key:** `META#`